JimCodified/toolshed/README.md

   * "FB_APP_ID", and
   * "FB_SECRET"

-which feed in to `config/initializers/devise.rb`.
-It'll be really hard to authenticate without these.
-The `seed.js` file has two users in it but you won't be able to use them on your system.
+which feed in to Devise.